thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## Client Hello

-In order to indicate the support of VC, a client MUST include an extension of type "client_certificate_type" or "server_certificate_type" in the extended Client Hello message as described in Section 4.1.2 of [RFC8446] (TLS 1.3).
+In order to express support for VC, a client MUST include an extension of type "client_certificate_type" or "server_certificate_type" in the extended Client Hello message as described in Section 4.1.2 of [RFC8446] (TLS 1.3).
 If the client sends the server_certificate_type extension indicating VC support, it MUST also send the did_methods extension.

-For TLS 1.3, the rules for when the Client Certificate and CertificateVerify messages appear are as follows:
+{For TLS 1.3, the rules for when the Client Certificate and CertificateVerify messages appear are as follows:

 - The client's Certificate message is present if and only if the server sent a CertificateRequest message.
-- The client's CertificateVerify message is present if and only if the client's Certificate message is present and contains a non-empty certificate_list.
+- The client's CertificateVerify message is present if and only if the client's Certificate message is present and contains a non-empty certificate_list.}

 ## Server Hello

-When the server receives the ClientHello containing the client_certificate_type extension and/or the server_certificate_type plus the did_methods extensions, the following scenarios are possible:
+When the server receives the ClientHello containing the client_certificate_type extension and/or the server_certificate_type extension, the following scenarios are possible:

-- The server does not support none of the extensions.
-The server does not send any of these extensions in EncryptedExtensions and CertificateRequest messages.
+- The server does not support none of the extensions and omits them in EncryptedExtensions.
 - The server does not support any of the proposed certificate types and terminates the session with a fatal alert of type "unsupported_certificate".

-- If both client and server indicate support for the VC certificate type, the server MAY select the first (most preferred) certificate type from the client's list that is supported by both peers.
-It MAY include the client_certificate_type in EncryptedExtensions and then request a certificate from the client (via the CertificateRequest message).
+- Both client and server indicate support for the VC certificate type, but in addition to the server_certificate_type extension the client did not send any did_methods extension.
+The server MUST terminate the session with a fatal alert of type "missing_extension".

-- The server supports the VC certificate type, but its DID present in the credentialSubject field of its VC is not compatible with one of the DID Methods present in the did_methods extension sent by the client.
+- Both client and server indicate support for the VC certificate type, but the server's DID is not compatible with any of the DID Methods present in the did_methods extension sent by the client.
 [Could select another certificate type/ It terminates the session with a fatal alert of type "unsupported_did_methods"/ It sends an HelloRetryRequest message equipped with the did_methods extension containing the list of DLTs on which has a DID.]
+- Both client and server indicate support for the VC certificate type, the server MAY select the first (most preferred) certificate type from the client's list that is supported by both peers.
+It MAY include the client_certificate_type in EncryptedExtensions and then request a certificate from the client (if it selects VC it must also send the did_methods extension in the CertificateRequest message).

 ## Certificate Request

-The server MUST send the did_methods extension in this message if it selected VC type in client_certificate_type extension in EncryptedExtensions message.
-If ClientHello contains the did_methods extension, this extension MUST contain of DID methods client and server have in common.
-If the client did not send the "did_methods" extension the server can send all the DID Methods it supports.
+The server MUST send the did_methods extension in this message if it sent an EncryptedExtensions message with client_certificate_type extension equals to VC.
+If ClientHello contains the did_methods extension, the server MUST send a list of DID methods client and server have in common.
+If the client did not send the "did_methods" extension the server is free to select any DID Methods it wants.

-A client that processes this message does not have a DID that belongs to one of the DLTs specified by the server MUST send a Certificate message containing no certificates (i.e., with the certificate list field having length 0).
+A client that processes this message that does not have a DID compatible with the DID Methods specified by the server MUST send a Certificate message containing no certificates (i.e., with the certificate list field having length 0).

 # Certificate

 In the case of TLS 1.3, and when the certificate_type is VC, the Certificate contents and processing are different than for the Certificate message specified for other values of certificate_type in [RFC8446].
-If the VC certificate type was negotiated, then the certificate_list MUST contain no more than one CertificateEntry, which contains a CBOR encoded VC.
+If the VC certificate type was negotiated, then the certificate_list MUST contain no more than one CertificateEntry, which contains a {CBOR encoded VC}.
 The party that processes a Certificate message must follow the specifications proposed by the W3C [X].

-The endpoint must check that the VC follows the scheme specified in the @context field, then check the validity of the VC metadata, verify the signature of the Issuer on the VC, and then extract the server DID from the credentialSubject field of the VC and resolve the server DID to retrieve the server public key from the distributed ledger.
-The public is employed to verify the signature in the CertificateVerify message sent by the peer.
+{The endpoint must check that the VC follows the scheme specified in the @context field, then check the validity of the VC metadata, verify the signature of the Issuer on the VC, and then extract the server DID from the credentialSubject field of the VC and resolve the server DID to retrieve the server public key from the distributed ledger.
+The public is employed to verify the signature in the CertificateVerify message sent by the peer.}

 # Examples